strimzi/proposals/050-unidirectional-topic-operator.md

 ### CR API

-We would remain compatible with the existing `KafkaTopic` resource at the API level.
+We would remain schema-compatible with the existing `KafkaTopic` resource at the API level.
-This means that all existing resources could be handled by the new operator and all existing fields of the `status` would still be present for applications that consume the status.
+This means that all existing `spec` section could be handled by the new operator and all existing fields of the `status` would still be present for applications that consume the status.
 However, the semantics of a `KafkaTopic` would change incompatibly: The `spec` would no longer be updated when Kafka-side configuration changed.
 Instead if Kafka-side configuration was changed out-of-band (e.g. by using the `Admin` client, or Kafka shell scripts) those changes would eventually (depending on the timed reconciliation interval) be reverted.